 MPP students also come into the program with a variety of undergraduate and graduate majors including, but not limited to: Political Science, Sociology, Economics, Anthropology, Engineering, Biology, Microbiology, Chemistry, Environmental Science, English, Crop and Soil Science, Women Studies, Asian Studies, Psychology, Public Affairs, History, etc.

-The graduation rate and time of cohorts since 2008 is as follows:
+The graduation rate and time of cohorts since 2008 is as follows (two year full time program):

 ||Graduates of Cohort to Date